sainthardawa/ajaxy-search-form/readme.txt

 2. screenshot-2.png

 == Changelog ==

+= 2.1.6 =

+* specify the id of exisiting search box and ajaxy with implement the search there.
+* fixed custom scrollbars.
+* hide on page resize.
+* qtranslate with Live Search.

 = 2.1.5 =

 * display posts results under category, example if you search for category "cat", all posts under this category will be shown under "cat" sectio, to enable this search mode, go to templates, edit the category template and set "Show "Posts under Category" to show.